Why Privacy Matters

 While these videos have a 'light-hearted' and fun vibe, they are real, and the underlying message is truly disturbing.
 When you use social media websites, how much information are you volunteering?
 How much information is your social media app revealing without your knowledge?

-Minimum recommended browser addons: uBlock Origin and uMatrix.
-For added protection also use NoScript, Random Agent Spoofer, and Self-Destructing Cookies in conjunction with blocklists on your router (our free DNSMasq Blocklist is a good start).
+We highly recommended uBlock Origin instead of Adblock or Adblock Plus. uBlock Origin is lighter on system resources and, unlike Adblock (Plus), does not allow advertisers to pay to bypass the addon.
+For added protection for advanced users, we also recommend uMatrix, NoScript, Random Agent Spoofer, and Self-Destructing Cookies in conjunction with blocklists on your router (our free DNSMasq Blocklist is a good start).